Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 UTokyo Wi-Fi

 This is a campus-wide Wi-Fi service.
 It provides access to databases and e-journals that are only available on campus.
-Please note that you cannot use this service unless you have created an account in advance.
+Please note that you cannot use this service unless you prepare in advance.

 For further details on how to use this feature, please see the “UTokyo Wi-Fi” page.